fattah247/UpTimePulse/README.md

 - `containers.image`: which image to run (`ping-agent:latest`).
 - `imagePullPolicy: IfNotPresent`: use local image in Minikube if available.
 - `ports.containerPort`: declares the app port (8080).
+- `volumeMounts`: mounts `/config/targets.json` from the ConfigMap.

+### `charts/uptimepulse/templates/ping-targets-configmap.yaml`
+Stores the target list as JSON so ping-agent can read it from `/config/targets.json`.

 ### `charts/uptimepulse/templates/ping-agent-service.yaml`
 Exposes ping-agent inside the cluster so Prometheus can scrape it.